The Role of Minerals In Preventing and Treating Sheep Illnesses - Countryside Network

 The Role of Minerals In Preventing and Treating Sheep Illnesses

+Selenium Deficiency Can Present a Host of Problems, Including White Muscle Disease

-By Alethea Kenney You don’t usually think about sheep illnesses when you look at a flock of sheep to assess the overall health of the flock.
+By Alethea Kenney – You don’t usually think about sheep illnesses when you look at a flock of sheep to assess the overall health of the flock.
 The first thing that catches most people’s eye when they look at a flock of sheep on the sheep farm is the wool.
 Fuzzy looks and gentle eyes make sheep uniquely appealing.
-That look is more than skin deep: It starts with proper digestion, nutrition and pasture management.
-Without those things, sheep quickly become ragged and unthrifty, experience poor reproduction, suffer difficult lambings, exhibit poor milk production, have weight loss and/or poor gain, and more prone to common sheep illnesses.
+That look is more than skin deep: It starts with proper digestion, nutrition, and pasture management.
+Without those things, sheep quickly become ragged and unthrifty, experience poor reproduction, suffer difficult lambings, exhibit poor milk production, have weight loss and/or poor gain, and more prone to other common sheep illnesses.
 Worms move in (and invite all their friends).
 All of these problems can combine, making the life of the shepherd a nightmare of management chores.

-Many shepherds assume these issues with treating sheep illnesses are part of raising sheep, just par for the course and something that must be dealt with.
+Many shepherds assume these sheep illnesses are part of raising sheep, just par for the course and something that must be dealt with.
 Fortunately, that’s not the case.
-Issues like poor wool quality, hoof conditions, low lambing percentages, lambing problems and difficult births, poor weight gain, poor milk production, sheep illnesses, and worms are all related very closely to health of the animal and underlying nutritional issues.
+Issues like poor wool quality, hoof conditions, low lambing percentages, lambing problems, poor weight gain, poor milk production, and worms are all related very closely to the health of the animal and underlying nutritional issues.

 To help flock managers struggling with these difficulties, I’ll briefly explain the importance of minerals in restoring and maintaining health in sheep and ways to get those minerals into the sheep in an easily digested form to prevent and treat sheep illnesses.